Arkaeriit/ASCcrypte/README.md

 ```

 ## Installation
+To install evenmorelua you need the library ASCgestionFS, available here: https://github.com/Arkaeriit/ASCgestionFS.

-To install this just use
+When the library is installed, this just use:
 ```bash
 make && sudo make install
 ```